Canada’s Largest Privately-held Seed Company

-- Seed and Crop Inputs - we provide crop input solutions to Canadian and US farmers including: BrettYoung brand canola and forage seed and Elite® brand corn and soybean seed.
+- Agricultural Seed and Crop Inputs – we provide crop input solutions to Canadian and US farmers including: BrettYoung brand canola and forage seed and Elite

-- Professional Turf and Reclamation - we provide a wide range of products and services to the professional turf and reclamation industry in Western Canada and Ontario.
+- Professional Turf and Reclamation – we provide a wide range of products and services, including fertilizer, to the professional turf and reclamation industry in Western Canada and Ontario

 As an innovative agricultural business, we strive for the highest level of professionalism in everything we do.
 This is a basic prerequisite in offering our customers premium solutions that add value to their businesses.
 We realize the success of BrettYoung is a direct result of each individual.
 Employees share in the responsibility for the ongoing growth and success of the company by providing their personal best.
 BrettYoung is characterized by the dynamism of a committed privately-held organization that challenges staff to take risks, view roadblocks as opportunities and to explore new ideas.
 Encouraging staff to demonstrate initiative and then working together to realize goals is what sets BrettYoung apart.